benefits of juniper

 5) Treatment for Kidney Stones:

-Drinking juniper berry tea can also be effective against kidney stone formation due to its ability to increase urine flow.
-Juniper berries are a diuretic and stimulate increased production of urine, thereby helping to flush out toxins and waste products from the body.
+Studies show that juniper berries are a diuretic and stimulate increased production of urine, thereby helping to flush out toxins and waste products from the body.
 In addition, they help prevent the formation of kidney stones by increasing the production of bile, which removes substances that could cause them.

 6) As a Treatment for UTIs

-If you’re suffering from urinary tract infections, juniper berries can help you get relief.
-The antibacterial property of juniper berries combined with its diuretic effect makes it ideal for combating UTIs.
+If you’re suffering from urinary tract infections, juniper berries might be able to help you find relief.
+Studies show that the antibacterial and antiseptic properties of juniper berries combined with its diuretic effect makes it a potential herbal ally for combating UTIs.

 juniper